carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 # categories: jekyll update
 ---

+# GDocs

+1. music video development process (till release)
+    * ✅mention platform (Processing)
+        1. ~~(it was pain)~~
+			* ✅missing debugger
+            1. ~~pls never again~~
+                1. ✅or at least – try javascript
+        2. ✅ framework adjusted to the song length
+            * ✅ play modes
+            * ✅ need to take into the account the time to render the image
+    2. ✅hand-drawn 2D assets
+	* ✅expensive HDD operations arising from the image loading
+		* ✅load the fireman images when necessary, not at the start of the sketch
+    3. ✅Python scripts

+        3. ✅video merging

+            4. ✅e.g. mention that the images shall be loaded gradually, not all at once to not run out of memory
+2. after release
+3. refactor (fml)
+	* No allocations

+    4. less code in faq file

+        4. in faq we only say what drawables and updates will there be, their definitions shall lie elsewhere
+        5. variables moved to the Model of the MVU architecture

+    5. minimize the usage of OOP

+        6. rather use functional programming

+            5. Optional & Stream – gj
+            6. not very natural requirement in Java

+    6. automatic “destructors” for the transformations.
+The idea got gradually bigger.
+Defined a set of operations to handle the whole drawing part of the app

+        7. Drawable framework (is it?)

+            7. note – simple structure

+                2. single functional interface
+                3. + functions that consume and produce more complex drawables
+                4. minimize OOP
+                    1. use functional programming instead
+            8. describe permitted operations in the Drawable fwk (ifDrawable, ifElseDrawable, etc.)

+                5. mention uncertainty in stateful drawables (doOnceDrawable)
+    7. ✅split the app according to the MVU pattern seen in ELM’s Playground: [https://elm-lang.org/examples/mario](https://elm-lang.org/examples/mario) – this attempt is unfinished, however large portion of the work has been done.

+        8. Components were introduced – sorta like a state counterpart to the Drawable concept.
+Should sorta resemble Unity’s component system, but boy, I am not gonna write that!
+Used at some places but generally did not pay too much attention
+        9. Model – get rid of global variables.
+Everything lives in the Model, thus if you want an interaction between some variables, you have to access the Model or some of its members
+        10. Functional approach – mention an _attempt_ to design a functional interface, that is – this was an effort, not a final product.
+        11. Drawable vs. Tickable (whatever name) – the first exists, while the second not and is up to the implementer to reflect the need to update the Model – discuss this design decision (start with e.g. makeGame’s Stream in the view vs List in the state).
+			* Tickable exists
+    8. example driven development

+        12. “I had so many examples of drawables that I was just refactoring an existing implementation to be backwards compatible, that is to keep working even after making the changes”
+	* 🔃CompletableFuture
+		* Monads
+			* Am I going too far for the scope of this project 😬?
+4. HRL

+    9. started by hand-written drawable definition, then continued in yml
+        13. image
+        14. chose yml due to being less verbose than json.
+Was this a good decision?
+    10. grammar + python that consumes the language + hrl code -> DOM-structured hrl code for simpler parsing in the target language.
+Our target language is java because of the Processing
+    11. mapped to the Drawable framework
+    12. HRL transformation arguments are Suppliers
+    13. to be finished
+    14. some things to think
+        15. e.g. functions to, e.g., not need to define the firetruck light all the time in each drawable

+# Start of the text

 # Purpose

 I'm writing this text in order to summarize the work done on the music video.
 I found it weird telling my friends about a music video which I made 2 years ago, seeing a surprised look on their face, telling me, "why haven't you showed me that?"
 I would like to explain the work which I did after the video had been released.
 And also, if you find any hint in this text, which will help you not only in your programming efforts, that would be a win for me ☺🙂.

+# Chapter 1 The Development

 # Origins